JuanmiMS/Python/README.md

 # Python
-All the python exercises done in class
+All the Python exercises done in class